Rugal/rugal.github.com/_posts/2015/2015-12-07-java-proxy-class.md

     }
 }
 {%endhighlight%}
-Quite straight forward, static proxy is a simple wrapper that implement the same interface.
+Quite straight forward, static proxy is a simple wrapper that implements the same interface.
 But be aware, you need to implement all method for wrapping one class.
 This is reall tedious, especially if all wrapping functions are the same.

 {%highlight java%}